-I came to Finland to study in a Finnish University of Applied Science so I selected the Finnish language to study for the language course option.
-I should have taken both languages but I only took one.
-Every year of my 4 years studies, we have about three months of language course for the first three years.
+I came to Finland to study at a Finnish University of Applied Science so I selected the Finnish language to study for the language course option.
+Should have taken both languages but I only took one.
+Every year of my 4 years of studies, we have about three months of language course for the first three years.

 To practice is the key to learn to speak Finnish